From Zipf's Law to Neural Scaling through Heaps' Law and Hilberg's Hypothesis: Remarks on counting bits and types

 \subsection{Fundamental inequalities}

 We will be developing parallel results for the Shannon entropy and the expected number of types.
-Our reasoning is based on simple but systematic information-theoretic considerations and the general spirit of the $I$-measure \citep{Hu62}.
+Our reasoning is based on algebraically simple but systematically refined information-theoretic considerations.
+The general spirit of the $I$-measure will be accompanying them \citep{Hu62}.
 For the textbook treatment and the background, we refer to \citep{CoverThomas06,Yeung02}.
-A handy tool is also a generalization of Shannon information measures to arbitrary $\sigma$-fields \citep[Sections 5.3 and 5.4]{Debowski21}.

-In general, both the Shannon entropy and the expected cardinality are subadditive and enjoy the triangle inequality. \begin{proposition}[subadditivity] For random variables $X,Y,Q$, we have
+In general, both Shannon entropy and expected cardinality are subadditive and enjoy the triangle inequality.
+The formulas for Shannon entropy are well known. \begin{proposition}[subadditivity] For random variables $X,Y,Q$, we have

 \end{proposition} \begin{proof} The claim follows by the chain rule